munachi03/enterprise_ransomware_investigation_splunk_siem/detections/splunk-detections.md

 # Splunk Detections: Cerber Ransomware Incident

 Three detections built from what this investigation found.
 I kept these intentionally simple, which includes a plain search plus a table, so someone with limited Splunk experience could read the query, understand what it's doing, and replicate it by themselves.
-These were built specifically from the BOTSv1 dataset and are meant to show the detection logic I used during this investigation rather than act as production ready detection rules.
+These were built specifically from the BOTSv1 dataset and are meant to show the detection logic I used during this investigation rather than act as a production ready detection rule.

 ---